MegretMendez/KirbyVariants/README.md

 Step 4: Kirby Prefab
 ![CreatingKirby5](https://github.com/MegretMendez/KirbyVariants/assets/142510070/df68200b-d691-4a13-b5fa-7f528a10b093)

-Description: After we have finished customizing our Kirby, we will right-click on the entire class,TraditionalKirby, and drag it to the Assets folder in the Project panel on the bottom of our screen.
+Description: After we have finished customizing our Kirby, we will left-click on the entire class,TraditionalKirby, and drag it to the Assets folder in the Project panel on the bottom of our screen.
 This will create a "Prefab" of our Kirby.
 A prefab is basically the same as a class.

 ![CreatinmgKirby6](https://github.com/MegretMendez/KirbyVariants/assets/142510070/f0525277-3904-4ae3-88e8-78e5b493bb98)
 Note: Observe that the TraditionalKirby object now appears in blue with a cube besides it.
 This indicates that this is an object of a prefab.